For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 TROPICAL SCREECH-OWL (Megascops choliba) [*]

-VERMICULATED SCREECH-OWL (Megascops guatemalae) [*]
+VERMICULATED SCREECH-OWL (Megascops guatemalae) – We just couldn't get it into view. [*]

 Caprimulgidae (Nightjars and Allies)